 Crew 11: Beydler, Jackson, Haeckler, Klett, 1st radio, Jerry Kluth, AT2----2nd radio, John J. Davis, AT2---- Plane Captain, Lonnie D. Hatcher, AD3----2nd Mech, Joseph J. Brown, ADAN----Ordnance, Dave Michel, AOAN

-for the website.
-Send stuff to me or the Content Editor or both.
+appropriate items for the website.
+Send stuff to me or the Content Editor or

 Clay Howe (firstname.lastname@example.org ) reports that he has finished scanning a P2V-7 operating manual and has it available on CD.
 Anyone who's interested in their own copy can get one from him for $19.95 which includes shipping.
 He opines that it turned out better than his earlier P5M-2 manual (which is also still available for the same cost) which I have and can affirm is very well done and of commercial quality.

 02 Oct 2003, updated 15Jan2005, updated 23Jun2009 by nvsoar

 Member of VP2 from Jan1 to Dec 23 1952.
 Went to Kwaj with Squadran for Operation Ivy.
 On short active duty time as Reservist Rate AOU3c flight crew until Kwaj then Station MA on Kwaj.
 Interested in any info activity etc and VP2 baseball cap if available.
 Now living in Columbus OH.